RoyNewo/GameList/README.md

 But for Linux you must copy galaxy-2.0.db to the path you are added to settings.json

+Next, in the repository there is a requirements.txt that has all the python Python modules needed so, standing in the path of this repository:

+    pipenv  install  -r requirements.txt

+Finally, just need to execture the main.py file (make sure that you are in the correct path):

+    pipenv shell
+    python3 main.py

 ## Docker
 First build the docker image.
 My recommendation is: